-Local people will guide your tour.
+Local Japanese people guide your tour.

 Kansai had been the political, economic, and cultural center before the feudal power was transferred to Tokyo in 17th century.
 Therefore, a lot of historical sites remain intact in this region and you can see the traditional side of Japan which is in contrast to the modern side of Tokyo.
 Each cities in Kansai has a different charm to attract tourists.
 Here are some recommendatios of tourist attractions that you could take advantage of being accompanied by a guide.

 |Kyoto||Osaka||Nara||Kobe, Shiga and Wakayama|

 |The most popular turist city in Kansai.
 Hundreds of old temples including 13 world heritages disignated by UNESCO.||The biggest city in western Japan.
 Castle and nice food.||Todaiji with Great Buddha hall and statue.
 Roaming deers and quiet park on the hill.||Other cities in Kansai.
 Fewer tourists but some unique attractions.|